Codesee-io/docs/docs/install/index.md

-# Installing CodeSee in your project
+# Overview: Installing CodeSee in your project

 This section describes how to install CodeSee into your project.
 The instructions assume you have an existing project that you want to add CodeSee to.